1975

 Synopsis

-Perhaps the writer, Dave Freeman’s, best foray into the Carry On milieu, using some wonderfully appalling jokes which are delivered with straight-faced sincerity by the crime-busting duo (Jack Douglas and Kenneth Connor).
+Perhaps the writer, Dave Freeman’s, better foray into the Carry On milieu, using some wonderfully appalling jokes which are delivered with straight-faced sincerity by the crime-busting duo (Jack Douglas and Kenneth Connor).

 Jack and Kenneth play the main characters brilliantly, allowing the other characters played by Barbara, Joan and Peter Butterworth to bounce innuendo and smut around with great aplomb.